Aart de Geus: Awards and honors

-Electronic Business magazine chose De Geus as one of "The 10 Most Influential Executives" of 2002.
-He was honored for pioneering the commercial logic synthesis market, becoming the third recipient of the IEEE Circuits and Systems Society Industrial Pioneer Award.
-Also in 2002, shortly after handling the largest merger in electronic design automation history, De Geus was named CEO of the Year by Electronic Business magazine.
+Electronic Business magazine chose de Geus as one of "The 10 Most Influential Executives" of 2002.
+Also in 2002, shortly after handling the largest merger in electronic design automation history, de Geus was named CEO of the Year by Electronic Business magazine.
 In 2004 he was named Entrepreneur of the Year in IT for Northern California by Ernst & Young.
-De Geus is the recipient of the 2007 IEEE Robert N. Noyce Medal For contributions to, and leadership in, the technology and business development of the Electronic Design Automation.
-He was awarded in 2008 Phil Kaufman Award for distinguished contributions to electronic design automation.
+The Electronic System Design Association (ESDA) awarded de Geus the 2008 Phil Kaufman Award for his business and technical impact on the EDA industry.
+In 2009, he received the Global Semiconductor Alliance (GSA) Morris Chang Exemplary Leadership Award.